EsdrasGrau/ML-HR/README.md

 ## Overview

-This project has the purpose to reduce cost and optimize the resources of a Japanse bakery where I collaborate.
+This project has the goal to reduce cost and optimize the resources of a Japanse bakery where I collaborate using a TimeSeries predictor FBProphet.
 [SWEET Co.
 Bakery](https://www.sweet-bakery.co.jp/) was founded in 1913 in Seattle, USA by a Japanese immigrant that after 10 years decided to move back to his hometown in Matsumoto, Japan.
 Since then the bakery has been open and run by the same family for 4 generations.